 If cancer comes back, it can often be treated again.
 Your cancer doctor will advise you on what your treatment options are.

 Living a healthy lifestyle

-Many people want to make positive changes to their lives after a diagnosis of breast cancer.
 Having a healthy lifestyle is important as it can help you to:

 - Feel better

 - Heal and recover faster

-- Cope better with side-effects
+- Cope better with any side-effects

-- Keep up your energy and strength

-A healthy lifestyle includes:
+- A healthy lifestyle includes:

 - Exercising

 - Eating well

 - Not smoking

-- · Protecting yourself from the sun

-- Avoiding alcohol